 These are Committees to which Council has delegated a function of Council e.g. the care, control and management of Council facilities such as halls or parks.
-In performing this role the Committees exercise some functions of Council.
+In performing this role the

+Committees exercise some functions of Council.
 Opportunities for members of the public to participate in these Committees are advertised in the local papers and on Council's website as necessary.
+Currently Council does not have any 377 Committees.

-TYPES OF INFORMATION HELD BY COUNCIL AND HOW TO ACCESS IT
+4. TYPES OF INFORMATION HELD BY COUNCIL AND HOW TO ACCESS IT

 Council holds a variety of information about the wide range of functions it undertakes and the issues it handles in relation to the Hornsby Local Government area.
-Information is held in various forms, eg electronic and hard copy files.
+Information is held in various forms, e.g. electronic and hard copy files.